CFGIndia20/team-34/README.md

 ## Algorithms Developed
 ### Grouping of students to form batch -
 ### Assigning batches to teacher
-We pick all the batches in a round-robin fasion and pick up a teacher randomly using random number generator in built python library.
+Algorithm picks all the batches in a round-robin fasion and pick up a teacher using random number generator in built python library.
 Once we have picked a teacher, we check for all the constraints provided to us, to name a few
  - No teacher should have consecutive classes
  - Every teacher should have one class daily
  - Span of classes for a teacher on a particular day should be restrc